petarivanovv9/github-rails-developer-intern-project/README.md

 ## Submission

-To submit your work, please deploy your application to [Heroku](https://heroku.com) using the free tier and then mention the `@education-interview-exercises/rails-developer-intern-reviewers` team to let us know you're ready to have us take a look at your code.
-Don't forget to include a link to your production deployment.
+To submit your work, please deploy your application to [Heroku](https://heroku.com) using the free tier and email us a link to your app deployed in production along with a link to your repository to let us know you're ready to have us take a look at your code.